Online Pharmacies: The U.S. and China

 Did you know that Americans frequently go to Mexico and Canada or use online pharmacies to buy prescription medications at a fraction of the U.S. price?
-They risk buying contaminated or counterfeit products, but sometimes “desperate times call for desperate measures.”
+They risk buying contaminated or counterfeit products, but “desperate times call for desperate measures.”
 Yes, this practice is technically illegal (Wolfson, 2019).
 However, the cost savings can be significant.
-For example, Canadian drug prices can be 28-35% of the price of U.S. prescription drug prices (Neuman & Cubanski, 2020).
+For example, Canadian drug prices can be 28-35% of U.S. prescription drug prices (Neuman & Cubanski, 2020).

 Buying prescription medications online is not unique to U.S. citizens.
 In this article, we will examine the pharmaceutical buying practices of consumers in China and the United States, a follow-up to an article on purchasing supplements online.

 While manufacturing jobs in many industries have decreased in the United States, the number of biopharmaceutical jobs has increased by over 20%.
 Employment in the biopharmaceutical industry in the U.S. grew 26% between 1998 and 2019 (Atkinson, 2019).

 However, U.S. manufacturers depend on China for thousands of ingredients and raw materials to make medications.
 Only a small percentage of finished pharmaceutical drugs come from China, but 80% of active pharmaceutical ingredients used to make drugs come from China and India.
 In addition to a dependence on China for active pharmaceutical ingredients, there have been growing concerns about the safety and security of Chinese-made pharmaceuticals (Huang, 2019).

 A Study by the FDA on Drug Quality